nem035/ember-install/README.md

 Of course one can just download the raw scripts as well.

-Don't forget to make the scripts executable
+*Note*: If necessary, make sure to make the scripts executable

 ```bash
 chmod +x ember-install